Goslar

 During the town's heyday, some emperors resided here - and Holy Roman Empire bigwigs assembled in Goslar to decide state affairs.

-Goslar wasn't perfect.
-It had a penchant for burning witches at the stake.
+Goslar had a dark side.
+It had a penchant for exposing witches and burning them at the stake.

 German cuisine